ecociel/mcp-app-python/README.md

   - Understand how to expose MCP tools, resources, and widgets

-  - Run a local OpenAI app that ChatGPT can interact with through secure MCP protocols
+  - Run a local OpenAI app that ChatGPT can interact with

 If you're curious about how to make local OpenAI app that ChatGPT can interact with MCP protocol, this repo shows the simplest possible working example.

 ---
-# 📌 Overview
+## 📌 Overview

 - This repository provides a minimal MCP server implemented in Python.
 - It exposes one MCP tool and one HTML widget resource to any MCP-compatible client (such as ChatGPT).